amr080/docs-template/docs/developer/guides/running-a-centrifuge-node/index.md

 Note: Syncing and Runtime Upgrades might put extra load on the node.
 It is recommended to increase the resources until the node is fully synced.
 Use a process manager to restart the process if it reaches memory limits, hangs, or crashes.

-- Check out [Centrifuge Releases](https://github.com/centrifuge/centrifuge-chain/releases) to pick the latest production release
+- Check out [XFT Releases](https://github.com/centrifuge/centrifuge-chain/releases) to pick the latest production release
 - Install [Docker](https://www.docker.com/) OR [rustup](https://rustup.rs/)

 ## CLI arguments